• Skip to primary navigation

 • Bell peppers - I recommend using sweet bell peppers for this recipe.
 I like to use a couple difference colours to make this dish look even more pretty but you can use any colour of sweet bell peppers that you like.
 I recommend using fresh rather than frozen peppers to make this dish.

-• Teriyaki Sauce - I prefer to use homemade teriyaki sauce to make these vegetables but you could also use a pre-made store bought one instead.
+• Teriyaki Sauce - I prefer to use homemade healthy teriyaki sauce to make these vegetables but you could also use a pre-made store bought one instead.

 How to make this recipe: